ramiy/wordpress-comments-plugin/readme.txt

 * **Automatic registration** – Single Sign On (SSO) with a variety of different platforms (Facebook, LinkedIn, Google+, Twitter)
 * **@Mentions** – With a simple “@,” your community members can address each other within a conversation.
 Mentioned users get an actionable, mobile notification (still?) and an email alert even if he or she is offline.
 * **Community Interfacing** – Beyond group and private messaging, users can like and share each other’s messages.
-* **Gameification** – Spot.IM incentivizes your community by rewarding active contributors in your community with points and rankings.
+* **Gamification** – Spot.IM incentivizes your community by rewarding active contributors in your community with points and rankings.
 High-ranking community members push the level and flow of conversation.
 * **Customization and Branding** – Make your community just that – yours – with a variety of customizable design options, including colors, schemes, and icons.
 * **Moderation** – Advanced automatic, manual, and user moderation lets you eliminate trolls and spam, keeping your User Generated Content clean while allowing your star commenters to shine.
 * **Media Sharing** – Videos, images, GIFs, you name it – Spot.IM’s system supports your community in bringing a little color to the conversation.